tiffgerst/cosmwasm-book/src/cross-contract/design.md

 @enduml
 ```

-I already put some hints about contracts implementation, but I will not go into them yet.
+I already put some hints about the contract implementations, but I will not go into them yet.

 ## Messages forwarding